-Responsibilities: Head of Physical Education, Head of Citizenship, PE Subject Leader SCITT.
+Responsibilities: Head of Physical Education, Head of Enrichment, PE Subject Leader SCITT.

 BSC Recreation Studies, Cheltenham & Gloucester College of Higher Education

 PGCE Physical Education, Cheltenham and Gloucester College of Higher Education

 MA Education, University of Central England

 NPQH, National School of School Leadership